 For these reasons, your prospect research process should include some of the following procedures to maximize your knowledge of who to approach for major gifts:

-- Identify gift matching deficits.
 Do very few of your prospects work for companies with matching gift opportunities?
-Perhaps it’s worth reevaluating your prospect lists and expanding your search to include more matching gift eligible donors.
+Perhaps it’s worth reevaluating your prospect lists and expanding your search to include more match-eligible donors.

-- Determine matching gift awareness.
-If you uncover that prospects eligible for gift matching are not aware of their eligibility, this can indicate that they will need direction in completing the gift matching process in order to maximize their major gift.
+If you uncover that prospects eligible for matching gifts are not aware of their eligibility, this can indicate their need for direction in completing the gift-matching process in order to maximize their major gift.

-Bonus!
-Looking to boost matching gift results for your nonprofit?
-Visit 360MatchPro to learn more about automating the matching gift pipeline.
+Bonus Tip: Looking to boost matching-gift results for your nonprofit?
+Visit 360MatchPro to learn more about automating the matching-gift pipeline.

-The bottom line: When a prospect’s major gift is matched by their employer, that’s a win-win for both your nonprofit and the donor.
-Be sure to segment prospect lists by matching gift eligibility to make the most of your supporters’ donations!
+When a prospect’s major gift is matched by their employer, that’s a win-win for both your nonprofit and the donor.
+Be sure to segment prospect lists by eligibility to make the most of your supporters’ donations.

-Finding donors for your nonprofit’s major gift needs depends upon diligent prospect research.
+Finding donors for your nonprofit’s major-gift needs depends on diligent prospect research.
 With this guide in mind, your team is ready to get started.
-Good luck!